technovangelist/katacoda-scenarios/k8scourse2platform-4/step2.md

 Now that we are gathering etcd metrics, let's take a look at which metrics we need to look at.
-Of course, the metrics that are most important to you man
+Of course, the metrics that are most important to you depend on your business objectives, but the metrics we look at in this lab are a good start.

+1. Log in to your Datadog Learning Center organization.
+Navigate to the Integrations page at https://app.datadoghq.com/account/settings#integrations and enable the **etcd** integration.